eternal-flame-AD/yume-pdq/README.md

 usr time   47.76 secs    0.00 millis   47.76 secs
 sys time    9.43 secs    2.77 millis    9.43 secs
 ```

+### Why is my performance lower?

+Note that yume-pdq is a _memory bandwidth_ bound implementation, so the performance is not linear or even monotonic w.r.t. the speed of your CPU, instead it is the amount of memory bandwidth available to the CPU.

+Rough numbers for two other platforms which supports my proposition:

+2020 Intel Duo Xeon Gold 6230R (2.10Ghz/4.00Ghz, 35.75M total cache (much lower than mine), DDR4-2933): Scalar 250fps Vector 500fps, still faster but significant regression!

+2022 AMD EPYC™ 9634 KVM (2.25Ghz/3.7Ghz, 384M total cache (much higher than mine), DDR5-4800 shared with other tenants) VPS by vendor "N" (resource is exclusive to me): Scalar 700fps Vector 2700fps, not as bad but still not as fast as the demo system.

+If you are on a supercomputer or a multi-socket cluster, you can start 1 instance of yume-pdq and use the `--core0` and `--core1` options to bind the two ping-pong buffer worker process on NUMA node #0, 1 other instance and bind both threads to NUMA node #1, and so on.
+This will allow you to use the full memory bandwidth and cache availability of the system.
+The core affinity flags are only available with the `--features hpc` feature due to requiring a runtime dependency.

 ## Accuracy on test set